team-unununium/robot-client-android/README.md

  - [Arduino Module](https://github.com/team-unununium/HnR-2020-VR-Arduino)

 # Current module - Client
 The client module displays the video feed and updates the status of the robot to the user.
-It communicates to the server with a [Socket.IO](https://github.com/socketio/socket.io-client-java) connection and receives the video feed from the robot via WebRTC.
+It communicates to the server with a [Socket.IO](https://github.com/socketio/socket.io-client-java) connection and receives the video feed from the robot via Twitch.
 Some of the code in the project is from [Google's Cardboard VR SDK Sample Implementation](https://github.com/googlevr/gvr-android-sdk) which we used as a reference.
 The identity of the client is confirmed by the server through two common secrets, the `SERVER_OPERATOR_SECRET` and `SERVER_CLIENT_SECRET` respectively.

 ## How to install
 APKs of the latest release would be available on the repository's [release page](https://github.com/team-unununium/HnR-2020-VR-Client/releases).
 If you wish to make changes to the app, you may have to compile the app yourself either through the command line or through an IDE like [Android Studio](https://developer.android.com/studio).